Whose privates are we talking about here?

 What rights you have over your data

-If you have an account on this site, or have left comments, you can request an exported file of the personal data we hold about you, including any data you have provided to us.
+If you have an account on this site, you can request an exported file of the personal data we hold about you, including any data you have provided to us.
 You can also request that we erase any personal data we hold about you.
 This does not include any data we are obliged to keep for administrative, legal, or security purposes.

 What is the airspeed of a—